Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: A Bidirectional Evolutionary Method for Computing a CBSE

-Finally, we discuss the convergence and complexity of Algorithm \ref{alg:BPEGA}.
-A GA converges when a sequence of objective function evaluations approaches the maximum of the objective function as the number of iterations $T$ tends to infinity \cite{pedroso1996niche,pedroso1996numerical,d2012equilibrium,back1993evolutionary,bhandari1996genetic,jun2013analysis,hartl1990global}.
-Since the proposed BPEGA employs parallel evolution of both players, the convergence result of \cite{vallee1999off}, which assumes only the defender's evolution, is not applicable to Algorithm \ref{alg:BPEGA}.
+Finally, a GA converges when a sequence of objective function evaluations approaches the maximum of the objective function as the number of iterations $T$ tends to infinity \cite{d2012equilibrium}.
+Since BPEGA employs parallel evolution of both players, the convergence result of \cite{vallee1999off}, which assumes only the defender's evolution, is not applicable to Algorithm \ref{alg:BPEGA}.

 \begin{proposition} Assume a crossover probability $P_c>0$ and a mutation rate $P_m>0$.
-As the number of iterations $T$ tends to infinity, both players' expected utilities generated by the BPEGA (Algorithm \ref{alg:BPEGA}) converge to the utilities at any SE and the strategy pair selected by the BPEGA has the lowest players' costs among all SEs of the CBSG. \end{proposition} \begin{proof} First, since the action spaces of both players are finite, from Thm.
-1(a) in \cite{an2020stackelberg}, an SE exists in the proposed game.
-Moreover, according to Thm.
-1(b) \cite{an2020stackelberg}, all SEs provide the same pair of payoffs in a zero-sum game.
+As the number of iterations $T$ tends to infinity, both players' expected utilities generated by the BPEGA (Algorithm \ref{alg:BPEGA}) converge to the utilities at any SE and the strategy pair selected by the BPEGA has the lowest players' costs among all SEs of the CBSG. \end{proposition}

-From Theorem 4.1 in \cite{hartl1990global}, due to the crossover and mutation process, any feasible solution appears at least once in some generation with probability 1 when the set of feasible solutions is finite and the maximum number of iterations $T$ tends to infinity.
-Thus, since the action spaces of both players in the proposed game are finite, any feasible strategy pair $({\bm{a}},{\bm{d}})$ appears at least once in some generation with probability 1 when $T\rightarrow \infty$.

-Denote the set of all SEs as $\mathscr{E}=\{({\bm{a}}^*_i,{\bm{d}}^*_i): i=1,\cdots,S\}$.
-Suppose $({\bm{a}}^*_o,{\bm{d}}^*_o)$ is an SE with the lowest players' costs (i.e. it satisfies (16) and (18) in \cite{an2020stackelberg}) and appear first in the evolution process among all lowest-cost SEs.
-Its fitness value (\ref{eq:fd}) for the defender must be the highest among the members of that generation since all SEs have the same utility for the defender.
-Moreover, since ${\bm{d}}^*_o$ has the smallest cost among all ${\bm{d}}^*_i$, it must have the highest ranking among the members of that generation due to the cost-sorting property in Step 6 of Algorithm 1.
-Thus, ${\bm{d}}^*_o$ will be included in the next generation.
-By a similar argument, ${\bm{a}}^*_o$ will also be retained in the following generation.